 Once you have your budget worked out, the next step is to decide what type of home you would like to buy.
 For example, if you are looking for a fixer-upper, you will more than likely pay less for the house; however, you will need to factor in the cost of the renovations.

-The address of your new property is vital to both its resale and investment value.
+The address of your new property is vital to both its resale and investment value, once you have decided on your new home, then you are ready to contact the professional movers.
 Furthermore, it’s important to factor in the cost of transport, time, and convenience from your home to your work.
 It does not help buying a house in the suburbs for less than you will pay for an apartment in the city centre when the cost of traveling to work and back increases exponentially.
 Your will end up losing money in the long run!